Why Cancer Treatment Research Is Critical to Progress against the Disease

 Drug resistance—either to traditional chemotherapy drugs or to newer targeted therapies—is another challenge in cancer treatment.
 More research is needed to uncover the mechanisms of drug resistance and identify ways to overcome it.

 The genomic characterization of tumors has provided both new opportunities for cancer treatment and new challenges.
 The discovery that each individual’s cancer has a unique constellation of gene mutations and other alterations increases the complexity of identifying treatments that are likely to work best for a given person’s cancer.
-However, different parts of a single tumor, or different metastatic tumor nodules in the same patient, may not be identical in terms of the molecular changes that are present.
+However, even within a single patient, different parts of a single tumor, or different metastatic tumor nodules in the same patient, may not be identical in terms of the molecular changes that are present.
 This raises the possibility that a drug might be effective in one part of a person’s tumor but not in another.

 Moreover, although recent advances in immunotherapy have been dramatic, this approach to treating cancer is still in its infancy.
 Many challenges remain, including how to optimize the immune response to eradicate cancer while avoiding runaway responses that cause autoimmune damage to normal tissues.
 An additional challenge is determining why current immunotherapies work in some patients but not in others.